Cake-Eaters/.github/profile/README.md

-# Cake Eaters
+# Welcome to the Cake Eaters GitHub Organization

 We are the Cake Eaters Development Team.
 We are the team behind Fraction Labs.

 ## HOW TO CONTACT

-Please email us at cake.eaters.business@gmail.com for any questions regarding our games, or if you would like to be apart of the team.
+Contact email is not open at this time.

 Optionally, you could contact us on Discord once the Official Server goes live.